gerardPlanella/LSPE-EGNN/blogpost.md

 For the second experiment, we trained both model architectures and all of their variants on the QM9 dataset for 4 and 7 layers in a NFC setting.
 The results are shown in table 4.
-The MPNNs introduced in Section 3.1 were used for these experiments.
+The MPNNs introduced in our contributions section were used for these experiments.
 When analysing the effect of adding PEs, the performance for both Standard and Isotropic MPNN models increases, while for 7 layers the performance gained from using PEs is lessened.
 This can be related to the results from the first experiment, where a trade-off between model complexity and the contribution of topological